aadeshkulkarni/figuringout/README.md

 - Backend: Contains server-side code and logic.
 - Common: Shared assets and modules used by frontend and backend.
 (NPM Library)
+- Frontend-v2: Contains the latest code.
+(This is actively developed)
-- Frontend: Contains client-side code and logic.
+- Frontend: Contains (legacy code) client-side code and logic.
+(This is deployed)

 ## Local Setup